project-imprimis/libprimis/README.md

 Imprimis is a fork of Tesseract, which is a fork of the Cube 2: Sauerbraten engine.
 The goal of the Imprimis engine is to provide a clean, documented and consistent base with which to build first person shooter games on.

+As macOS deprecated OpenGL support in 2018, Imprimis only targets Windows and Linux devices.

 No more long calclight pauses... just plop down the light, move it, change its color, or do whatever else with it.
 It all happens in real-time now.